arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

   - Setup
 author: 'Pablo Marquínez'
 hardware:
-  - hardware/05.pro/mmiscellaneousis/WisGate-edge-pro
-software:
-  - ide-v1
-  - ide-v2
-  - web-editor
+  - hardware/04.pro/miscellaneous/wisgate-edge-lite-2
-  - iot-cloud
+  - hardware/04.pro/miscellaneous/wisgate-edge-pro
 ---

 ## Introduction

 This tutorial will show you how to get started with your **WisGate Edge** gateway and how it can be utilized by itself.
-It will showcase the connection to **The Things Network<sup>TM</sup>.
+It will showcase the connection to **The Things Network<sup>TM</sup>**.
 We will go through the local and online setup.

 ## Goals